RetroRabbit/RGO-Server/README.md

 ![Image of System Environment Variables](./EnvironmentVariables.png)

-With the respective values in the redacted spaces
+With the respective values in the redacted spaces (please note that the dashes in between the variable names are double dashes)

 # User Secrets
 Right Click RGO.App and Click on **Mange User Secrets**